FRWA’s Kerbside Waste Collection Policy sets out the provisions for:

 240 L green lid in townships areas only and for properties under 2000 square metres in size

 NEW fortnightly collection service from 1 July 2018

 WEEKLY COLLECTION GENERAL WASTE (BLUE LID ONLYFROM Monday 17 December 2018 to Friday 25 January 2019 ONLY

 from 1 July 2018

 (township areas only)

-* Please note fortnightly kerbside collection applys to Alexandrina Council ONLY.
+* Please note fortnightly kerbside collection applys to Alexandrina Council and Kangaroo Island ONLY.
 Exceptional Circumstances bins – RED lid bin – Alexandrina and District Council of Yankalilla.
 Exceptional Circumstance BLUE lid bin on Kangaroo Island with Exempt 2017-2018 sticker only) are collected in same collection cycle as general waste.
-PLEASE NOTE – EXCEPTIONAL CIRCUMSTANCES BINS (Red lid – Alexandrina and District Council of Yankalilla and Blue lid on Kangaroo Island) will not be collected during the period of weekly collection of general waste – 24 December 2016 to 27 January 2017.
+PLEASE NOTE – EXCEPTIONAL CIRCUMSTANCES BINS (Red lid – Alexandrina and District Council of Yankalilla and Blue lid on Kangaroo Island) will not be collected during the period of weekly collection of general waste – 18 December 2017 to 26 January 2018.